 The Space Between Us

-The light here is different.
-Not warmer exactly.
-More insistent.
-It finds the edges of things.
-It finds the space between.
+The light here is different, more insistent.
+It finds the edges.
+It finds the spaces between.

 I came to Spain in transition.
 Not fleeing anything, not arriving anywhere specific.
 Just in the between.
 And I’ve been thinking about what that means.
 Not the leaving.
 Not the arriving.
-But the awareness that lives in the middle, when you haven’t yet become what you are going somewhere to become.
+But the awareness that lives in the middle, before you become what you'll be when you finally get there.

 I was walking somewhere.
 I wasn’t looking.
 I was moving.
 Then I saw them.
 Two elderly people walking.
 Their hands held together, not with any urgency, simply held.